pingcap/docs/tidb-cloud/data-service-api-key.md

 ## API key overview

-- An API key contains a public key and a private key, which act as the username and password required in the HTTP Digest Authentication.
+- An API key contains a public key and a private key, which act as the username and password required in the authentication.
 The private key is only displayed upon the key creation.
 - Each API key belongs to one Data App only and is used to access the data in the TiDB Cloud clusters.
 - You must provide the correct API key in every request.
 Otherwise, TiDB Cloud responds with a `401` error.